 SAL or Shorea Robusta

 Now a confession straight up first, you will just love being out on a safari drive in a Sal forest and it’s really difficult to explain in words what makes it so special but a few of those things would be related to how grand this tree looks because it does grow very tall in excess of probably around 20 to 25 meters in central India.
-In fact at the base of the Himalaya it can actually grow even much taller
+In fact, at the base of the Himalaya, it can actually grow even much taller

 around 45 meters or so and the grand appearance of this tree is definitely a major factor.
 Apart from that as well Sal actually has very few associate species that are able to thrive along with it.
-It is a resource intensive tree so pretty much where you actually see Sal, you may often see pure stands of just the Sal trees and imagine that these tall trees looking as if it’s a grand cathedral that you’re entering through.
+It is a resource-intensive tree so pretty much where you actually see Sal, you may often see pure stands of just the Sal trees and imagine that these tall trees looking as if it’s a grand cathedral that you’re entering through.

-There is also so much symbolism with this tree for example the tree’s name actually comes Sal from Shal and that means house in Sanskrit basically because the timber of this tree was used for making houses.
-Additionally it is the state tree of Chhattisgarh and Jharkhand.
-You just can’t stop being in awe of this tree can you? but once you’ve enjoyed the view of that grand canopy, let’s take a closer look at this particular tree using the same four characters we do every time:
+There is also so much symbolism with this tree for example the tree’s name actually comes from Sal from Shal and that means house in Sanskrit basically because the timber of this tree was used for making houses.
+Additionally, it is the state tree of Chhattisgarh and Jharkhand.
+You just can’t stop being in awe of this tree, can you? but once you’ve enjoyed the view of that grand canopy, let’s take a closer look at this particular tree using the same four characters we do every time:

 2. SAL LEAF

 The leaves are actually an important character on this tree because Sal is actually what we can say is an almost evergreen tree because in many parts of India it is actually evergreen and you’ll always see it in green leaves.
-But Sal actually does shed its leaves as well and in central India you may see this phenomena.
-So the leaves usually are dark green, broad, oval shaped with a pointy tip.
+But Sal actually does shed its leaves as well and in central India, you may see this phenomenon.
+So the leaves usually are dark green, broad, oval-shaped with a pointy tip.
 You’ll also notice that there are veins on the leaf as well which are parallel to each other basically and the leaves are shed usually if they are being shed here in central India, they will be shed somewhere around February or March and pretty much in April or May the new leaf would sprout so again you’ll see this tree leafless very rarely.

 2. SAL BARK